The 2 Types of Value - Or, Why We Struggle to Explain Ourselves to Others

 Imagine three different timelines where you introduce yourself to the very same prospect for the first time, three separate times:

-• In timeline 1, they first learn about you by visiting your website.
+In timeline 1, they first learn about you with a quick visit to your website.
 (Also in that timeline, can I be taller?
 Like 6-foot-2?
 Thanks.
 I needed that.)

 A seven-second scan of your site.